-‘This is high adventure avant grade music of the best sort.’
+‘This is high adventure avant garde music of the best sort.’

 - Gapplegate Classical-Modern Review